-Read the first in a series of Fact Sheets drawn from the 2018 Winnipeg Street Health Survey Final Report.
+Read the third in a series of Fact Sheets drawn from the 2018 Winnipeg Street Health Survey Final Report.
 Between July and October 2018, 406 individuals took part in the 2018 Winnipeg Street Health Survey.
 End Homelessness Winnipeg launched the survey’s Final Report in February, 2019.
-Continue reading “2018 Winnipeg Street Health Survey Fact Sheet #1”
+Continue reading “2018 Winnipeg Street Health Survey Fact Sheet #3”

 The deadline for Reaching Home applications was January 3, 2020.
 This call is now closed.
 Thank you for your interest!